-Additional Career Development information and resources are located here.
-To schedule an appointment for assistance selecting a major, customizing your resume, developing your job search strategy, and reviewing potential interview questions, contact (419) 995-8352 or CareerDevelopment@RhodesState.edu.
+For more information, visit Career Development.
+To schedule an appointment, call (419) 995-8312 or email CareerDevelopment@RhodesState.edu.

 Child Care

 The Rhodes State College Early Learning Center at the Lima YMCA is available for students and staff with small children six weeks to six years at a reduced rate.
 All staff have their Child Development Associate (CDA) or degree in Early Childhood Education.
 The Center has been awarded the "Step Up to Quality" rating and strives to provide a program that includes a loving, nurturing environment, professional staff, and a developmentally appropriate curriculum that enables every child to grow and learn.
 Contact the Child Care Center at (419) 223-1044 or visit the Rhodes State College website for additional information.